ConorM96/rock-paper-scissors-lizard-spock/README.md

   JavaScript layout was taken from [iKelvvv](https://github.com/iKelvvv/MS2/blob/master/index.html).

+  ## Known Bugs
+  <li> In DevTools the website is responding well to different Media Queries but one example is when I select inspect for a screen size of iPhone 12 pro everything looks perfect, but when I deployed the website and opened it on my actual iPhone 12 pro the weapon icons are slightly off center in their boarder radius.

   ## Acknowledgements
   <li> My Mentor Marcel for his guidance and feedback.
   <li> My family for the support and valuable opinions.